Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 flag = 1;
 ```

-Although this scheme works, it doesn't contribute much to program readability, It’s not obvious that `flag` is to be assigned only Boolean values and that 0 and 1 represent `false` and `true`.
+Although this scheme works, it doesn't contribute much to program readability, It's not obvious that `flag` is to be assigned only Boolean values and that 0 and 1 represent `false` and `true`.

 To make programs more understandable, C89 programmers often define macros with names such as `TRUE` and `FALSE`: